getanteon/anteon/README.md

 - `output` *optional*

     This is the equivalent of the `-o` flag.
+- `engine_mode` *optional*
+    Can be one of `distinct-user`, `repeated-user`, or default mode `ddosify`.
+    - `distinct-user` mode simulates a new user for every iteration.
+    - `repeated-user` mode can use pre-used user in subsequent iterations.
+    - `ddosify` mode is default mode of the engine.
+In this mode engine runs in its max capacity, and does not show user simulation behaviour.

 - `env` *optional*
     Scenario-scoped global variables.
 Note that dynamic variables changes every iteration.
     ```json